GRB 160410A: the first Chemical Study of the Interstellar Medium of a Short GRB: Discussion

 \subsection{On the short/long nature of GRB~160410A}

 Ever since the discovery of a bimodal distribution of GRB prompt emission light curves both in the temporal range \citep{Mazets1981ApSS} as well as the spectral hardness \citep{1993ApJ...413L.101K}, methods to discern between ``long/soft'' and ``short/hard'' GRBs have been extensively discussed in the literature \citep[see e.g.][for some works on this topic]{Lu2010ApJ,Lu2014MNRAS,Tsutsui2013,ShahmoradiNemiroff2015MNRAS,ZYCC2016MNRAS,2018PASP..130e4202Z,Li2016ApJS,LZY2020,Jespersen_2020}.
-Here we will study GRB~160410A with several classification methods to derive clues on its nature.
+Here we will study GRB\,160410A with several classification methods to derive clues on its nature.

 \cite{Tsutsui2013} first found significant statistical evidence for an ``Amati'' relation between the isotropic energy release $E_{\textnormal{iso}}$ and the rest-frame peak energy of the prompt emission spectrum $E_{\textnormal{peak, rest}}$, long known for long GRBs \citep{Amati2002AA,Amati2006MNRAS}, for SGRBs parallel to that of long GRBs but offset by a factor of $\sim100$.
-Using a significantly increased sample, \citet[][henceforth MP20]{2020MNRAS.492.1919M,2021MNRAS.504..926M} confirm this result, and GRB~160410A agrees fully with this SGRB Amati relation (Fig.\,\ref{fig:Amatirelation})\footnote{Note the Amati relation is also a powerful tool for the opposite case, such as the recently reported GRB~200826A \citep{Rossi2021ApJ,Ahumada2021NatAst,Zhang2021NatAst}, which was temporally short but fully in agreement with the long-GRB Amati relation and was shown to be accompanied by a supernova.}.
+Using a significantly increased sample, \citet[][henceforth MP20]{2020MNRAS.492.1919M,2021MNRAS.504..926M} confirm this result, and GRB\,160410A fits with the Amati relation for SGRBs (Fig.\,\ref{fig:Amatirelation})\footnote{Note the Amati relation is also a powerful tool for the opposite case, such as the recently reported GRB\,200826A \citep{2022ApJ...932....1R,Ahumada2021NatAst,Zhang2021NatAst}, which was temporally short but fully in agreement with the long-GRB Amati relation and was shown to be accompanied by a supernova.}.
 Furthermore, MP20 introduce two classifiers, $EH$ and $EHD$ (Energy-Hardness and Energy-Hardness-Duration, respectively).
-They find that GRB~160410A is in full agreement with the high values found for other short GRBs.
+They find that GRB\,160410A is in full agreement with the high values found for other short GRBs.

 To confirm the results of MP20, we gathered GRB energetics, mostly from \cite{Tsvetkova2017ApJ,Tsvetkova2021ApJ} and compute the isotropic energy\footnote{\url{https://github.com/steveschulze/GRB_Eiso.git}}.
 The final sample is shown in Fig.\,\ref{fig:Amatirelation} and we perform a simple fitting to the two GRB classes following Eq.\,\ref{eq:linealfitting} as presented in MP20.